Syntax and Semantics of Linear Dependent Types: Semantics of ILDTT

-\begin{theorem}[Completeness] The construction described in 'co-Soundness' followed by the one described in 'Soundness' is the identity (up to categorical equivalence\footnote{The correct formal statement here would be that co-soundness followed by soundness (both of which define 2-functors between the 2-category of tautological models of ILDTT and the 2-category of strict indexed symmetric monoidal categories with comprehension) is 2-equivalent to the identity.}): i.e. strict indexed symmetric monoidal categories with comprehension provide a complete semantics for ILDTT with $I$- and $\otimes$-types\footnote{It is easy to see that, similarly, indexed symmetric multicategories with comprehension form a complete semantics for ILDTT, possibly without $I$- and $\otimes$-types.}. \end{theorem} \begin{proof}This is a trivial exercise.\end{proof} \begin{theorem}[Failure of co-Completeness] The construction described in 'Soundness' followed by the one described in 'co-Soundness' is not equivalent to the identity: i.e. co-Completeness fails (as for the categories with families semantics for DTT). \end{theorem} \begin{proof} Indeed, if we start with a strict indexed symmetric monoidal category with comprehension, construct the corresponding tautological model $\widetilde{\mathbb{T}}$ and then construct its syntactic category, we effectively have thrown away all the non-trivial morphisms into objects that are not of the form $\Delta.{A}$.
+\begin{theorem}[Completeness] The construction described in 'co-Soundness' followed by the one described in 'Soundness' is the identity (up to categorical equivalence\footnote{The correct formal statement here would be that co-soundness followed by soundness (both of which define 2-functors between the 2-category of tautological models of ILDTT and the 2-category of strict indexed symmetric monoidal categories with comprehension) is 2-equivalent to the identity.}); that is, strict indexed symmetric monoidal categories with comprehension provide a complete semantics for ILDTT with $I$- and $\otimes$-types\footnote{It is easy to see that, similarly, indexed symmetric multicategories with comprehension form a complete semantics for ILDTT, possibly without $I$- and $\otimes$-types.}. \end{theorem} \begin{proof}This is a standard exercise.\end{proof} \begin{theorem}[Failure of co-Completeness] The construction described in 'Soundness' followed by the one described in 'co-Soundness' is not equivalent to the identity; that is, co-Completeness fails (as for the categories with families semantics for DTT). \end{theorem} \begin{proof} Indeed, if we start with a strict indexed symmetric monoidal category with comprehension, construct the corresponding tautological model $\widetilde{\mathbb{T}}$ and then construct its syntactic category, we have effectively thrown away all the non-trivial morphisms into objects that are not of the form $\Delta.{A}$.